Kwame Opoku

-Kwame Opoku (born 8 May 1999) is a Ghanaian footballer who plays as a forward for Olympique Khouribga and the Ghana national team.
+Kwame Opoku (born 8 May 1999) is a Ghanaian footballer who plays as a forward for Asante Kotoko and the Ghana national team.

+Opoku rose through the ranks of local football with Metro Stars and Nkoranza Warriors before earning a breakthrough move to Kotoko in 2020, where his goal-scoring prowess made him a fan favourite.
+Following a productive stint in Ghana’s top flight, he secured a transfer to USM Alger in Algeria in 2021, later featuring for clubs in Saudi Arabia and Morocco.

+At the international level, Opoku has represented Ghana at various stages, including the U-20 and U-23 national teams, before making his senior debut in 2021 during the Africa Cup of Nations qualifiers.

 Club career

+Early career

+Before rising to prominence, Opoku played for Metro Stars FC, a lower-division club in Ghana.
+He later joined Nkoranza Warriors, where he gained recognition by scoring 10 goals during the Normalisation Committee Special Competition.
+This impressive performance attracted attention from top-tier clubs, including Asante Kotoko and Ashanti Gold.

 Asante Kotoko

-Opoku began his career at Division One League side Nkoranza Warriors, before signing for Asante Kotoko.
 In 2020, Asante Kotoko announced that they had signed him from Nkoranza-based club Nkoranza Warriors on a three-year contract.
 He scored on his Kotoko debut against Eleven Wonders on 15 November 2020 after coming on playing the full 90 minutes.
 The match ended in a 1–1 draw with Prince Okraku scoring Wonder's equaliser.
 On 22 November during his second start of the season, he scored his second goal against Berekum Chelsea, the match also ended in a 1–1 draw after Emmanuel Clottey came on in the second 75th minute to score a 96th minute late equalizer.

 On 11 January 2021, he scored a first half brace to earn Kotoko a win against Liberty professionals at the Accra Sports stadium.
 The second goal was assisted by Brazilian footballer Fábio Gama.
 On 7 February 2021, Opoku scored Asante Kotoko's second goal via an assist from Emmanuel Gyamfi against then league leaders Karela United to dislodge them and move to the top of the table.
 He played his final match against King Faisal on 10 March 2021 after which he signed a contract with USM Alger.
 At the end of his one-year stint, he played 21 games and scored 8 goals, with 7 of the goals in the Ghana Premier League.
-At the time of his departure he was the top goal scorer for the club in the 2020–21 season.
+At the time of his departure, he was the top goal scorer for the club in the 2020–21 season.

 USM Alger

-On 16 March 2021, Opoku signed a four and half years contract with USM Alger for 350,000 euro.
+On 16 March 2021, Opoku signed a four and half years contract with USM Alger for 350,000 euros.
 On 8 May 2021, Opoku played his first competitive match in the League Cup in the Algiers Derby and scored a goal in the match that ended in 2–0 victory, which occurred on his 22nd birthday.